Selling a House with Asbestos: What Are the Key Considerations?

 Buyers often have questions about asbestos, such as:

 - What are the health risks associated with asbestos in California homes?
-Asbestos fibers can cause serious respiratory problems if they are inhaled.
+Asbestos fibers can cause severe respiratory problems if they are inhaled.

 - How much does it cost to get asbestos testing in California?
 The cost of testing can vary, but it provides peace of mind regarding safety.